RababHanda/Amazon_Vine_Analysis/README.md

 ## Results

-It is important to compare the breakdown of reviews voted helpful with all reviews to understand the customer perception and bias in the data.
+It is important to compare the breakdown of reviews voted helpful with the rest of the reviews to understand the customer perception and any biases in the data.

 <p align="center"><span class="emphasized"> Table 1.
 Summary of "Helpful" Votes </span></p>
 <p align="center">